Dr Karin Straathof, UCL Institute of Child Health, London

 Less than half of children with an aggressive form of the childhood cancer neuroblastoma can be cured, even with the most intensive treatment.
 Dr Karin Straathof is developing a new immunotherapy approach to target this disease.
 Not only should this provide a new treatment option for children who can’t currently be cured but, importantly, it should be less toxic than existing treatments.

 Amount of grant: £251,392 | Date of award: July 2016

 Neuroblastoma is a childhood cancer that often returns, despite intensive combination treatment with chemotherapy, radiotherapy and surgery.
 Relapsed neuroblastoma is difficult to treat and has a poor outlook.

 In addition to the relapse risk, current treatment causes significant side-effects both during treatment and in the longer term, for those who survive.
 This highlights the urgent need to develop new treatment strategies that will not only increase the cure rate but also reduce toxicity.

 A promising new treatment approach is immunotherapy using T-cells, important cells of our immune system.
-The role of T-cells is to kill cells that are infected by viruses.
+The role of T-cells is to kill abnormal cells such as cells that are infected by viruses.
 They can also destroy cancer cells.
 Cancer cells often evade immune detection, however, because they are recognised as ‘self’ and don’t have a ‘tumour identifier’ that will attract the attention of T-cells.